FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Methods

 Diverse data for training and testing is critical for method generalization and usability.
-Here, we start from the FastSurfer training dataset compiled from 12 datasets as described by \cite{henschel2022fastsurfervinn} and add 7T data from the group of MR-physics at the German Center for Neurodegenerative Diseases (DZNE) and cases with resection cavities from the Uniklinikum Bonn (UK-Bonn) to further increase heterogeneity.
+Here, we start from the FastSurfer training dataset compiled from 12 datasets as described by \cite{henschel2022fastsurfervinn} and add 7T data from the group of MR physics at the German Center for Neurodegenerative Diseases (DZNE) and cases with resection cavities from the Uniklinikum Bonn (UK-Bonn) to further increase heterogeneity.
 From this large corpus of structural MRI, we select a subset of 280 T1w scans for manual annotation and comparison of mid-sagittal planes.
-After the labeling process and quality control, we end up with 177 labeled volumes.
-These are then split into training (97), validation (31), and test-set (30), and an additional test-set consisting of cases that were challenging for raters (19), which includes cases with motion artifacts, low contrast, and brain lesions.
-In Appendix Figure~\ref{fig:difficult_examples} we show examples of challenging cases, and in Appendix Table~\ref{tab:split} we present a breakdown of the dataset split.
+After the labeling process and quality control, we end up with 173 labeled volumes.
+These are then split into training (93), validation (31), and test-set (30), and an additional test-set consisting of cases that were challenging for raters (19), which includes cases with motion artifacts, low contrast, and brain lesions.
+In Appendix Figure~\ref{fig:difficult_examples} we show examples of challenging cases, and in Appendix Table~\ref{tab:split} we present a breakdown of the dataset split and provide demographics and scanner data in Appendix Table~\ref{tab:dev_sets_metadata}.
 We evaluate performance on both randomly selected and specifically challenging cases for the following reasons:\begin{tight_enumerate} \item Researchers often require methods to capture disease effects.
-Diseased groups, however, can show strong atrophy or other anomalies that make processing more challenging. \item Datasets of specific diseases can under-represent the general population variance because of study exclusion criteria or selection bias. \item A thorough limitation analysis helps define the constraints in which a software should be used. \end{tight_enumerate}
+Diseased groups, however, can show strong atrophy or other anomalies that make processing more challenging. \item Datasets of specific diseases can under-represent the general population variance because of study exclusion criteria or selection bias. \item A thorough limitation analysis helps define the constraints in which software should be used. \end{tight_enumerate} \R{R:PREDICT_HD_description}\defquotedtext{Q:PREDICT_HD_description}{ Additionally, we apply our method to a subset of 1268 scans of the PREDICT-HD dataset (predict Huntington's disease, \cite{paulsen2008detection}) as a downstream evaluation.
+We show an overview of the dataset demographics and clinical variables in Appendix Table~\ref{tab:appendix_predicthd}.
+For this dataset we analyze group differences between Huntington's disease patients (N=992) and healthy controls (N=276) using the proposed morphometrics.} For each participant, \R{R:HD_visit}we select their third visit and the best quality T1w image of that visit.
+We also test whether the down-stream metrics produced by (only) our method show group differences. \R{R:ICC_method_dataset}\defquotedtext{Q:ICC_method_dataset}{Finally, we evaluate the reliability of our method by selecting cases from the previous group analysis with at least two T1w scans in the same session (resulting in 389 scans).
+For these scans morphological changes are expected to be minimal, but they differ, for example, in quality and head position.
+We can then assess reliability by testing whether our method can produce consistent morphometrics across the two scans.} The studies were approved by the ethics board of the respective institutions.